api3-ecosystem/EthLdn/README.md

 Airnode is a serverless function that lets API providers run their own oracle nodes.
 That way, they can provide data to any on-chain dApp that's interested in their services without an intermediary.

-First-party oracles provide a more secure and reliable oracle, whilst enabling dApps to transparently understand the data source.
+First-party oracles provide a more secure and reliable oracle, whilst enabling dApps to verify the data source.

-ou can [learn more about first-party oracles](https://docs.api3.org/guides/airnode/calling-an-airnode/) or [dAPIs](https://docs.api3.org/explore/dapis/what-are-dapis.html) within the API3 Documentation.
+You can [learn more about first-party oracles](https://docs.api3.org/guides/airnode/calling-an-airnode/) or [dAPIs](https://docs.api3.org/explore/dapis/what-are-dapis.html) within the API3 Documentation.

+# API3 Oracles

-### API3 data feeds: dAPIs
+### Data feeds: dAPIs

 dAPIs provide smart contracts with access to continuously updated feeds of market data.
 API3 data feeds can be accessed in two methods:

 - Self-funded dAPIs see users add collateral for oracle operation and are permissionless.
-They provide an efficient and secure data feed source, with off-chain aggregation.
+They provide a data feed source with off-chain aggregation as a single-source.

-- Managed dAPIs are operated by the API3 DAO and require authorization.
-They are powered by multiple first-party oracles with native-chain aggregation, offering a decentralized oracle solution.
+- Managed dAPIs are powered by multiple first-party oracles with native-chain aggregation offering a veriable, decentralized oracle solution.

-Once a dAPI has been imported a smart contract can access a range of data feed services through the [API3 Market](https://market.api3.org/dapis).
+Once a dAPI has been integrated a smart contract can access a range of data feed services through the [API3 Market](https://market.api3.org/dapis).

+### API3 QRNG

 # Get started with dAPIs